17 December 2024

 Walai’s one-hour documentary is the first film to give a voice to the families of the Tak Bai victims.
 One relative, for example, says that “we kept quiet, memory never goes away.
 We’d just get used to it.”
 He also asks why the protesters were “loaded on the truck and stacked up” like animals.

-The film is not yet complete, and is screening today under its working title.
+If the Air Has Memories is not yet complete, and is screening today under its working title.
 It was first shown on 20th October at Hope Space in Bangkok, under its eventual subtitle, 20 Years Later, as part of the 20 ปีตากใบ เราไม่ลืม (‘20 years of Tak Bai, we will never forget’) exhibition.

 Its final release title, Along the Road, refers both to the route along which the victims were transported twenty years ago, and the ongoing journey of the relatives in coming to terms with what happened.
 This title is also a reference to the long-running legal campaign for justice and accountability, which is still, two decades later, a journey without an ending.